Moses Kekūāiwa: Life outside school

+Landholdings

+Moses Kekūāiwa inherited a number of land parcels from his royal relatives, the bulk of them coming from his hānai father Kaikioʻewa.
+Kekūāiwa and his siblings were among the largest landholders in the islands, although his properties were considerably fewer than those of his sister Victoria Kamāmalu.
+Prior to 1848, these landholdings consisted of 21 ʻĀina, mostly on Kauaʻi and Maui.
+Kekūāiwa relinquished 12 of these landholdings to the King during the Great Māhele of 1848 and received nine back.
+In the Māhele division, nine ʻāina were set apart for Kekūāiwa: Kōloa, and Wahiawā on Kauaʻi; seven ʻili of Kapālama on Oʻahu, namely Kapālama, Māliko, Kaluapilau, Hanahome, Kealia, Makela, and Kalanakila; Kaʻohai on Lānaʻi; Honokōhau and ʻAlio on Maui; and ʻŌmaʻo, Puʻoa, and Nanawale on Hawaiʻi Island.

+Following his expulsion from school, most of Kekūāiwa's properties were temporarily taken from him until he reached majority, leaving him with three holdings: Kapālama on Oʻahu, Kaʻohai on Lānaʻi, and ʻAlio in Lahaina on Maui.
+After his death, Kekūāiwa's lands were inherited by his father and siblings.
+In 1859, the Hawaiian legislature authorized compensation to the heirs of Moses Kekūāiwa for government sales and leases of portions of his lands at Kōloa, Kauaʻi.
+All these lands were eventually passed to his cousin Bernice Pauahi Bishop, who after her death established the Bernice Pauahi Bishop Estate, which continues to fund the Kamehameha Schools.

 Betrothal to Tahitian princess

 Kekūāiwa, as the eldest male of his generation and a lineal descendant of Kamehameha I, was expected to marry a high chiefess of rank to continue the royal line.
-He was originally betrothed to his classmate Jane Loeau, the eldest female student at the Royal School and the daughter of Governess of Oahu Kuini Liliha.
-After his expulsion from school, the Cookes encouraged her to marry American lawyer John Jasper instead of Kekūāiwa.
+He was originally betrothed to his classmate Jane Loeau, the eldest female student at the Royal School and the daughter of the Governess of Oʻahu, Kuini Liliha.
+After his expulsion from school, the Cookes encouraged Liliha to marry the American lawyer John Jasper instead of Kekūāiwa.

-According to Mr. Cooke, two Tahitian women arrived in July 1848 with letters from Queen Pōmare IV of Tahiti in which she proposed the union of one of her relatives to Kekūāiwa.
-Cooke was personally against the proposal but described, "It seems to take with the Chiefs..."
+In July 1848, two Tahitian women arrived in Honolulu with letters from Queen Pōmare IV of Tahiti in which she proposed the union of one of her relatives to Kekūāiwa.
+Amos Cooke was personally opposed to the proposal but wrote: "It seems to take with the Chiefs ..."
 Kekūāiwa was engaged to the Tahitian Princess Ninito Teraʻiapo (d.
-1898) in one of a series of historical attempts of marriage alliances between the royals of Hawaii and Tahiti.
-Teraʻiapo was a niece of Tute Tehuiari'i, the private chaplain of Kamehameha III, and cousin of Manaiula Tehuiarii.
-She was also a female relative of Queen Pōmare IV, and the sister of High Chiefess Ariitaimai, the mother of Queen Marau, wife of Pōmare V, the last King of Tahiti.
-Ninito set sail for Hawaii, but arrived in Honolulu to the news of his death.
+1898) in one of a series of historical attempts at marriage alliances between the royals of Hawaii and Tahiti.
+Teraʻiapo was a niece of Tute Tehuiari'i, the private chaplain of Kamehameha III, and a cousin of Manaiula Tehuiarii.
+She was also a female relative of Queen Pōmare IV and the sister of High Chiefess Ariitaimai, the mother of Queen Marau, wife of Pōmare V, the last King of Tahiti.
+Ninito set sail for Hawaii but arrived in Honolulu to the news of his death.
+She settled in Hawaii and married a Hawaiian chief, John Kapilikea Sumner.